odobroiu/seestar/doc/seestar_session.md

 <br />

 Prepare a query for later execution.
-The response will contain the prepared query id and column metadata for all the variables (if any).
+The response will contain the prepared query that you will need to pass to the execute methods

 __See also:__ [execute/3](#execute-3), [execute/4](#execute-4).
 <a name="start_link-2"></a>